Raelyne/CW2024/readme.md

 - Open your IntelliJ
 - Go to File > New > Project from Version Control
 - Paste the URL from earlier into the URL field
+- Open a new folder for the directory under IdeaProjects or anywhere else **(folder must be empty)**
 - Click "Clone", and IntelliJ will clone and open the repository.

 ![img_5.png](readme_photos/img_5.png)